pezkuwichain/pezkuwi-subxt/cli/README.md

 OPTIONS:
-    -f, --format <format>    the format of the metadata to display: `json`, `hex` or `bytes` [default: json] --url <url>          the url of the substrate node to query for metadata [default: http://localhost:9933]
+    -f, --format <format>    the format of the metadata to display: `json`, `hex` or `bytes` [default: json] --url <url>          the url of the bizinikiwi node to query for metadata [default: http://localhost:9933]
 ```

 ## Codegen